amstoner/machinelearning/project.md

     cm <- confusionMatrix(eval$classe,pred_eval)

 The confusion matrix shows us that the accuracy is 93.7%, which is definitely acceptable, so we will use this model for the test data.
+The out of sample error of the model is 6.3%, which is very small.

 ### Results